Chart Color Schemes

 The educational profile of Upper Coomera exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 18.3%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most prevalent at 12.9%, followed by postgraduate qualifications (3.5%) and graduate diplomas (1.9%).
-Vocational credentials are common, with 43.6% of residents aged 15+ holding them, including advanced diplomas (13.5%) and certificates (30.1%).
-Educational participation is high, with 35.0% currently enrolled in formal education: 13.6% in primary, 10.4% in secondary, and 4.0% in tertiary education.
+The area's university qualification rate is 18.3%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 12.9%, followed by postgraduate qualifications (3.5%) and graduate diplomas (1.9%).
+Trade and technical skills are prominent, with 43.6% of residents aged 15+ holding vocational credentials - advanced diplomas (13.5%) and certificates (30.1%).

-Educational participation is notably high, with 35.0% of residents currently enrolled in formal education.
+Educational participation is high, with 35.0% of residents currently enrolled in formal education.
 This includes 13.6% in primary education, 10.4% in secondary education, and 4.0% pursuing tertiary education.

 Frequently Asked Questions - Education